 However, it is not enough if the brand name is simply provocative.
 Not only the first impression should attract attention, but in the second step the content and the message behind it must also be convincing.

-With that in mind, however, it doesn’t work if the brand name is just provocative and nothing else.
-The first impression can’t be the only thing that draws attention.
-The second step requires persuasive content.
-The Acne (Ambition to Create Novel Expressions) fashion brand evokes a skin disorder.
-At first glance, the brand name doesn't seem appropriate for a fashion label.
-After all, fashion is about being beautiful, wanting to be appealing.
-In spite of this, or maybe in fact because the name is so unusual for a fashion label, the Acne brand is extremely successful and popular.
-And ultimately that’s because of the products.
+The fashion label Acne ("Ambition to Create Novel Expressions") hase the same name as a skin disease.
+At first glance, the name seems inappropriate for a fashion label and one doesn't really suspect a strong brand name behind it.
+After all, fashion is about being beautiful, wanting to please.
+Nevertheless, or maybe just because the name is unusual for a fashion label, the brand Acne is extremely successful and popular.
+And ultimately because the products are convincing.

-Conclusion: It’s definitely positive to have a polarizing brand name, because then it isn’t watered down and is more likely to attract attention.
+Conclusion: It is therefore quite positive when a brand name polarizes because it is not "ironed out" and is more likely to attract attention.
 What do you think?